 In the book you write of how we're just at the beginning of the Network Age.

-Because of things like online mob mentality and public shaming.
+Because of things like the online mob mentality and public shaming.

 What do you think the future of capitalism might be?

-In the book, you cover what you describe as "genuinely new, unexpected and radical" developments, like relativity, cubism and quantum mechanics.
-Do you think there's room for innovations and events of that calibre in our immediate future?
+In the book, you cover what you describe as "genuinely new, unexpected and radical" developments, like relativity, cubism, and quantum mechanics.
+Do you think there's room for innovations and events of that caliber in our immediate future?

-I think the book shows that genuinely new, unexpected and radical things keep coming, and that gives me hope.
+I think the book shows that genuinely new, unexpected, and radical things keep coming, and that gives me hope.
 Things are changing in a different way.
 It used to be that a great individual would appear and put forward an idea.
-A figure like John Lennon, Sid Vicious or Bob Marley would crystallise a movement.
+A figure like John Lennon, Sid Vicious, or Bob Marley would crystallize a movement.
 We don't seem to have these great individuals any more, but we have these huge movements.
 It's no longer about leaders.

-Stranger Than We Can Imagine: Making Sense of the Twentieth Century is released on August 27th.
-There's a book launch party on the 28th at The Social on Little Portland Street.
+Stranger Than We Can Imagine: Making Sense of the Twentieth Century will be released on August 27.
+If you're in London, there's a book launch party on August 28 at the Social on Little Portland Street.